userspace-xdp/userspace-xdp/xdp-observer/README.md

 A simple xdp application to observe tcp connections in userspace.

+Use ring buffer to send data to userspace.

 See [documents/bpftime-lb.md](../documents/bpftime-lb.md) for setup.

 ## How to run in kernel